Last updated on September 19th, 2023 at 09:46 am

 After setup via the Oculus app (which necessitates access to an external smartphone) is complete, navigating through virtual reality with the helpful hand controller is relatively easy for a great home user experience.
 All these features make the Oculus Go headset perfect for anyone seeking an accessible and reliable virtual reality solution at home.

-7. HTC VIVE Focus Plus – Best Affordable VR Glasses for architects in 100$
+7. HTC VIVE Focus Plus – Best Affordable VR Glasses for architects

 With its striking, yet divisive design and lack of universal comfort, the HTC VIVE Focus stirs up strong opinions.
 But once it’s on, the headset is surprisingly well-balanced and quick to access great content – a testament to its brand heritage.